Latest Tales from the Tinman -2020

 {image.index} / {image.total}

 Setting aside the braggadocio, it's getting closer to recognizing that my mountain dreams are slowly fading.
-That aside, I retain enough confidence to believe I can still survive in the mountains, but sometimes feel danger, and sense a darkness closing in.
+That aside, I retain enough confidence to believe I can still survive in the mountains, but sometimes feel a darkness, and sense danger.
 The training remains, and years of experience return to save my aging butt when the going gets tough, or worse, treacherous.
 Friends and family often remind me that I should not continue doing extreme physical activity in the outdoors as an octogenarian.
 Instead, I should realize I'm an Elderly Person.
 Even more critical, because I often do it alone, that's considered irresponsible since I'm in the zone for sudden heart attacks, strokes, and severe falling accidents.
 Therefore, my crime is putting rescuers at risk searching for me or my mortal remains!
 Not a problem: they will find me, dead or alive, because I carry a Garmin Inreach SOS device that tracks my every move in the wilderness.
 Also, I've been told that I show no fear in the backwoods, climbing potentially dangerous routes, but they're wrong, because fear is one factor that has kept me very much alive.

 Recently I’ve been dreaming of my final resting place in the mountains I call home.
 For many years I’ve experienced vivid dreams from my two passions: flying and mountaineering, but more often now, the dreams include visits to my chosen location for spreading my ashes in the High Sierra.
 While still alive, I’ve been there many times.
 The outlook is breathtaking, surrounded by two peaks over 14,000 feet and many others over 13,000 feet.
 This view for eternity is sited beneath a three thousand year old relic of a Foxtail Pine, with two crossed trunks, set in a series of granite ledges looking over a shimmering pond encircled with Springtime grass and wildflowers

-I attempted one "Last Gasp" backpacking trip in the middle of November.
+I attempted one "last gasp" backpacking trip in the middle of November.
 It was on the McGee Creek Trail, a few miles south of Mammoth.
 Short days and long nights in the deep dark forests!
 Made it to a familiar campsite on first day, sleeping on snow in my winter tent (MSR Access One) and +5F sleeping bag (Western Mountaineering Antelope).
 Very comfortable and cozy until the wind arrived in the early morning.
 Packed up and retreated to the trailhead with a 60-mph wind blowing me downhill.
 Decided to sleep at the trailhead in my Toyota 4-Runner, which I'd positioned with the nose into wind.
 Despite that, the vehicle rocked and rolled throughout the night until it began snowing!
 Then, in the early morning light, I drove home in a continuous snow blizzard, avoiding the many 18-wheelers and RV's lying on their sides having been either blown off, or slid off, the road (Hwy 395).
 It was a dramatic few days, but just another risky and stupid adventure to add to my memoirs.

 ©2020 Peter Tremayne, Reno NV